godaddy/gasket/packages/gasket-data/README.md

 ## Usage

 This helper is intended for use in conjunction with Gasket Data embedded in a script tag in the html document.

-If the follow data is rendered...
+For example, if the following data is rendered...

 ```html
 <script id="GasketData" type="application/json">{ "something": "interesting" }</script>